Wednesday, December 31, 2008

 You can also find more writings on his most famous subject, trader Jesse Livermore, in our post, "Jesse Livermore: How to Trade in Stocks" (1940 edition ebook).

-New readers can visit the Finance Trends Matter home page to find our most recent posts and links, and to bookmark/subscribe to our site feed.
+New readers, visit the Finance Trends home page to find our most recent posts.
+Follow us in real-time on Twitter.

 Wednesday, December 24, 2008